YongoDavid/Demo-2024-Feb/README.md

 2-feb
-i have decided to spread my time and increase my work hours his month steping up from 3 to 5 hours daily to 8 hours daily , lets see how that goes
+i have decided to spread my time and increase my work hours his month steping up from 3 to 5 hours daily to 8 hours daily , lets see how that goes also got my updates here i am going to atarting adding dates to my updates just incase i need to come back to something and need to remember the days i updated